cyhsu/LDM/README.md

 To use this repository, "git clone https://github.com/cyhsu/LDM.git" and then "docker-compose up -d ldm"

-Detail and Original documents can see [unidata/ldm-docker](http://www.unidata.ucar.edu/software/ldm/).
+The Detail and Original documents please check:  [unidata/ldm-docker](http://www.unidata.ucar.edu/software/ldm/).